Do you ever give your cat a special treat?

 Don’t feed cats, dog food just as you wouldn’t feed a dog, cat food.
 It can cause nutritional deficiencies.

 Grapes and Raisins

 Eating grapes and raisins can cause sudden kidney failure.
 The signs of toxicity are usually apparent in 24 hours and can include lethargy, loss of appetite, weakness and abdominal pain.

 Cooked bones can splinter and and cause choking and perforations of the gastrointestinal tract.
 It is okay for cats to eat raw bones but make sure they are fresh.

-Yes cats do love raw fish but make sure the diet is not just raw fish or mostly raw fish.
-Raw fish is okay once or twice a week and that is because predominantly raw fish diets are often defect in thiamine due to the presence of enzymes that break down the thiamine.
+Yes, cats do love raw fish, but make sure the diet is not just raw fish or mostly raw fish.
+Raw fish is okay once or twice a week, and that is because predominantly raw fish diets are often deficient in thiamine due to the presence of enzymes that break down the thiamine.
 Cook the fish first.
-Lucky kitty.
+Lucky cat.

 Onions can damage red blood cells and cause anemia.
 This includes cooked and raw onions.

 Moldy food including dairy products, bread, rice, fruits and nuts.
 This can cause mycotoxins which cause tremors, vomiting, rapid heart rate and breathing and in severe cases, convulsions (more common in dogs).

 Potato, rhubarb and tomato leaves and stems – contain poisonous alkaloid glycoalkaloid solanine, which cause can cause violent lower gastrointestinal problems.
 See more information in the FAQ’s regarding potato.